official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 indeed it was the case – that there were those who were most intimately involved on a day‑to‑day basis because it fell within their areas of responsibility and competence

-49 Public hearing, 13 January 2010, page 50.
+[^49]: Public hearing, 13 January 2010, page 50.
-50 Public hearing, 13 January 2010, page 58.
+[^50]: Public hearing, 13 January 2010, page 58.
-51 Public hearing, 14 July 2010, page 3.
+[^51]: Public hearing, 14 July 2010, page 3.

 226

-The Report of the Iraq Inquiryand that they clearly were having the sort of debate and discussion that you have referred to.”52
+and that they clearly were having the sort of debate and discussion that you have referred to.”[^52]

-164. Asked if, given his estimation that Saddam Hussein was unlikely to back down, Cabinet understood that beyond the UN route lay the possibility of military action, Mr Blair said he had been saying that at every Prime Minister’s Questions, and the Cabinet was fully behind the UN route.53 He added that there were two groups in
+164. Asked if, given his estimation that Saddam Hussein was unlikely to back down, Cabinet understood that beyond the UN route lay the possibility of military action, Mr Blair said he had been saying that at every Prime Minister’s Questions, and the Cabinet was fully behind the UN route.[^53] He added that there were two groups in
 Cabinet:

 “One group would have been absolutely with me all the way.
 The other group were